fbpx

 Collaborative Model, Impactful Engagement

-Justice Centre screens for priority and strategic cases, and our team works closely with our partners to deliver high quality legal services.
+Justice Centre screens for high-priority and potentially impactful cases, and our team works closely with our partners to deliver high quality legal services.
 We provide comprehensive and intensive training to new pro bono lawyers, and provide detailed briefings, guidance documents and templates and ongoing technical assistance throughout each case.
 We also ensure clients receive holistic support from initial intake to resettlement or case completion.

 Partner with Us

-Our Pro Bono Partnerships are open to law firms, corporate legal teams and individual legal professionals.
+Our Pro Bono Partnerships are open to law firms, corporate in-house legal teams, and individual legal professionals.

-Our partners make an annual contribution, which enable us to maintain a small team of experienced public interest lawyers and advocates to deliver responsive services, conduct case screening, deliver comprehensive training and provide technical assistance throughout each pro bono case.
-It also allows us to work with professional interpreters, reimburse clients for transport costs, and cover court-filing fees for strategic cases.
+Instead of asking our partners to buy tables at charity dinners or participate in other fundraising efforts, our partners make an annual contribution, which enable us to maintain a small team of experienced refugee protection practitioners to deliver responsive services, conduct case screening, deliver comprehensive training and provide technical assistance throughout each pro bono case.
+It also allows us to work with professional interpreters, reimburse clients for transport costs, and cover other costs that our clients cannot afford to bear.

-Partnership contribution also allows us to supplement legal strategies with social welfare and counseling services and research, policy and advocacy work.
+Partnership contribution also allows us to supplement legal support with social welfare and counseling services and community work.

 More Information

-For more information about our Pro Bono Partnerships, please contact our Partnerships Manager Lynette Nam.
+For more information about our Pro Bono Partnerships, please contact our Legal Services Manager, Caroline Mok.

 Who We Are